grafov/reddit-clone-example/README.md

 ## Installation

-Default installation folder for docker-compose configs and databas is `/var/lib/local/reddit-clone-example`.
-Edit installation script in you want another location.
+Default installation folder for docker-compose configs and database volume is `/var/lib/local/reddit-clone-example`.
+Edit installation script if you want another location.

 1. Clone repo and run `make docker` inside root directory.
 2. Run `deployments/install.sh` for the first start.
 It has dirty